OpenPecha/Toolkit/docs/docs/data/op-pipeline.md

 In this field, you can name the batch that you are scanning.

-### Inputs
+### Input

 The OP Pipeline currently only supports OCRing images in the BDRC library.
-Texts are retrieved using their BDRC scan ID.
+Texts are retrieved using their BDRC Scan ID.

 Example of a BDRC scan ID: